 Deepbridge Life Sciences EIS

-The Deepbridge Life Sciences EIS gives investors an opportunity to invest in a selected portfolio of up to ten innovative healthcare companies, whilst taking advantage of the EIS tax benefits.
+The Deepbridge Life Sciences EIS gives investors an opportunity to invest in a selected portfolio of up to ten innovative healthcare companies.

 - Invest in companies with high growth potential in the sectors of biopharmaceuticals, biotechnology and medical technology